colinwhitten97/Deep-Learning-MD/README.md

 # Installation

-If some video tutorials are necessary to guide someone through the installation and use of DeePMD- kit I will put some here:
+If some video tutorials are necessary to guide someone through the installation and use of DeePMD- kit I could put some here:

 [Youtube Link](https://www.youtube.com/watch?v=E-Yi_3pVUow&t=1s)